tytydraco/yessleep/out/Somethings_wrong_with_that_comet.md

 "Only feeble minded people stop to look beyond what they already know" laughing as he took a sip from his strong, non-sugared coffee.

 "Yeah, well, cant argue with that.
 I wished I had more things to look at.
 I practically have my monitor glued into my eyes.
 Anyway, how is your mother?"
 I replied.

 "She's much better now!
 All that experimental treatment finally worked out.
-She eats, almost walks by herself.. so I’m hopefull” I could sense the relieve in his voice.
+She eats, almost walks by herself.. so I’m hopeful” I could sense the relieve in his voice.
 It wasn't easy for him and his mother.

 "I'm really glad tha..."